 Pineway Ponds Park is a 72.5 acre park located 1/4 mile north of the Village of Spencerport on Route 259 (Union Street).
 The park features three enclosed lodges and one shelter, plenty of open space for sports, walking, hiking, playing, and fishing.
 Lodges may be reserved through Ogden Parks and Recreation.

-Pulver House Museum - Located in Northampton Park, the Pulver House is the headquarters for the Ogden Historical Society.
-Call 585-352-3672 for more information.
+Colby Pulver House Museum - Located in Northampton Park, the Colby Pulver House Museum is the headquarters for the Ogden Historical Society.
+Call 585-352-1586 for more information.

 Spencerport Trolley Depot was used between 1908 - 1931.